ioccc-src/winner/1994/dodsond2/README.md

 ```

-There is an [alternate version](#alternate-code) that allows you to cheat,
+There is an alternate version that allows you to heat, giving you configurable
-giving you a configurable amount of arrows at the start of the game.
+amount of arrows at the start of the game.
+See [Alternate
+code](#alternate-code).

 ### Bugs and (Mis)features: